The Changing Faces Of My Chemical Romance

 July 2012: Kerrang! cover feature / I Brought You Bullets, You Brought Me You Love anniversary

 Back to where it all began.
 Covered in blood with painted nails, Gerard is screaming on this Kerrang! cover, released eight months before My Chemical Romance announced their split.
 It’s like night and day seeing the band in full I Brought You My Bullets, You Brought Me Your Love mode compared to the dazzling Technicolor of Danger Days: The True Lives Of The Fabulous Killjoys.
 They were a band constantly evolving, musically and visually, embracing the theatrical, the dramatic and the eccentric.
-Nobody has even come close to MCR since and the world of rock is a more ordinary place without them.
+And nobody has even come close since…